Quick Comparison: LG Cordzero A9 vs Dyson V15 Detect

 3. Battery Status

-Dyson was one of the first brands to introduce a real-time run time status on an LCD screen with the V11, and that trend continues in the V15 Detect, where a timer is shown underneath the Piezo readout.
+Dyson was one of the first brands to introduce real-time runtime status on an LCD screen with the V11, and that trend continues in the V15 Detect, where a timer is shown beneath the Piezo readout.

 Unfortunately, LG doesn’t have this feature but only has a 3-LED indicator showing the battery status, so there’s less precision.